tlcruz/Create-Virtual-World/README.md

 # Create-Virtual-World

-Standalone Visual Studio Project in C# that helps the creation of virtual worlds to be used in the Virtual Reality Software
+Standalone Visual Studio Project in C# that helps the creation of virtual worlds to be used in the FlyVRena software

   - Includes the same architecture as Virtual Reality
   - Includes a basic GUI with a visualizer